Rodwan-Bakkar/cache-aside-pattern/README.md

 Cache-aside pattern is one of the most common caching patterns.
 It works as following:

-- **Read from cache**: the application first checks if the requested data is present in the cache.
+- **Read from cache**: The application first checks if the requested data is present in the cache.
-- **Cache miss**: if the data is not found (cache miss), the application then queries the database to retrieve the data.
+- **Cache miss**: If the data is not found (cache miss), the application then queries the database to retrieve the data.
-- **Populate cache**: once the data is fetched from the database, it is populated to the cache for future access.
+- **Populate cache**: Once the data is fetched from the database, it is populated to the cache for future access.
-- **Return data**: the data is then returned to the client.
+- **Return data**: The data is then returned to the client.

 Below is the sequence diagram illustrating the process flow: